scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

 When generating dashboards, each class will be replaced by its definition.

-For example row in the `type.json` defined
+For example, a row in the `type.json` is defined as:

 .. code-block:: json